a5creel/a5creel.github.io/index.md

 </style>

 # Andie Creel
-I am a Ph.D. candidate in Environmental Economics at the Yale School of the Environment.
-My research interest is in the non-market valuation of ecosystem services, nature-based adaption to climate change, and biodiversity.
-In other words, I study how people trade off money and time to access nature, and how businesses and governments, in turn, capture value from those choices.
-By combining large-scale behavioral data with environmental measures, I make nature’s contributions visible in statistics, businesses’ bottom lines, and fiscal systems.
-This agenda highlights not only the welfare value of ecosystem services, but also the financial mechanisms that rely on them.

-I focus on publicly provisioned resources such as urban green space and public parks.
-In my work, I build and link novel datasets, such as credit card transactions, mobility datasets, and remote sensing, to show how people’s preferences for nature shape both individual welfare and business revenue.
-This approach also allows me to ask new questions about distribution: how environmental benefits vary across demographics, geographic space, and time.
+My research estimates the non-market value of nature-based adaptation solutions to climate change, ecosystem services, and biodiversity, with a focus on integrating these values into the systems that measure welfare, business performance, and fiscal health.
+I combine behavioral data, such as credit card transactions, mobility records, and time-use surveys, with high-resolution environmental data to reveal how natural resources influence well-being and economic outcomes.

 I will be on the job market in 2025-2026.